helm/charts/incubator/haproxy-ingress/README.md

 `controller.tolerations` | to control scheduling to servers with taints | `[]`
 `controller.affinity` | to control scheduling | `{}`
 `controller.nodeSelector` | to control scheduling | `{}`
-`controller.accessLogsSidecar` | enable a sidecar container that collects access logs from haproxy and outputs to stdout | `true`
 `controller.service.annotations` | annotations for controller service | `{}`
 `controller.service.labels` | labels for controller service | `{}`
 `controller.service.clusterIP` | internal controller cluster service IP | `""`